PRIVACY POLICY

 Sharing of Personal Information

-Sometimes we need to disclose your personal data to other organizations.
+Sometimes we need to disclose your Personal Information to other organizations.

-We are part of a group of companies, with headquarters in Japan.
-The KINTO group is part of the wider Toyota group of companies.
-Therefore, we may need to share your personal data with other companies in the KINTO group, or in the wider Toyota group, for our general business management purposes and, in some cases, to meet our customer needs where providing services across different group entities/locations and/or for authorizations/approvals with relevant decision makers, reporting and where systems and services are provided on a shared basis.
+We are part of the Toyota group, which is a group of companies with headquarters in Japan.
+Therefore, we may need to share your Personal Information with other companies in the Toyota group, for our general business management purposes and, in some cases, to meet our customer needs where providing services across different group entities/locations, for authorizations/approvals with relevant decision makers, for reporting and where systems and services are provided on a shared basis.

-Access rights between members of the group are limited and granted only on a need to know basis, depending on job functions and roles.
-Where any group companies process your personal data on our behalf (as our processor), we will make sure that they have appropriate security standards in place to make sure your personal data is protected.
+Access rights between members of the Toyota group are limited and granted only on a need to know basis, depending on job functions and roles.
+Where any group companies process your Personal Information on our behalf (as our processor), we will make sure that they have appropriate security standards in place to make sure your Personal Information is protected.

 From time to time we may ask third parties to carry out certain business functions for us, such as for IT support, data hosting and customer relationship management (CRM) tool providers.
-These third parties will process your personal data on our behalf (as our processor).
-We will disclose your personal data to these parties so that they can perform those functions.
-Before we disclose your personal data to these third parties, we will seek to ensure that they have appropriate security standards in place to protect your personal data.
+These third parties will process your Personal Information on our behalf (as our processor).
+We will disclose your Personal Information to these parties so that they can perform those functions.
+Before we disclose your Personal Information to these third parties, we will seek to ensure that they have appropriate security standards in place to protect your Personal Information.

-In certain circumstances, we will also disclose your personal data to third parties who will receive it as controllers of your personal data in their own right for the purposes set out above, where the relevant disclosure is in relation to:
+In certain circumstances, we will also disclose your Personal Information to third parties who will receive it as controllers of your Personal Information in their own right for the purposes set out above, where the relevant disclosure is in relation to:

 • services provided to you or us by a third party acting independently to us but which has a relationship with us, for example legal advisors, accountants and auditors;

-• the purchase or sale of our business (or part of it) in connection with a share or asset sale, for which we may disclose or transfer your personal data to the prospective seller or buyer and their advisors;
+• the purchase or sale of our business (or part of it) in connection with a share or asset sale, for which we may disclose or transfer your Personal Information to the prospective seller or buyer and their advisors;

-• the disclosure of your personal data in order to comply with a regulator or law enforcement request, legal obligation, to enforce a contract or to protect the rights, property or safety of our employees, customers or others; and
+• the disclosure of your Personal Information in order to comply with a regulator or law enforcement request, legal obligation, to enforce a contract or to protect the rights, property or safety of our employees, customers or others; and

 • a disclosure you have asked us to make, or given us permission to make.

-We have set out below a list of the categories of recipients with whom we are likely to share your personal data:
+We have set out below a list of the categories of recipients outside the Toyota group with whom we are likely to share your Personal Information:

 • IT support, website/app and data hosting providers and administrators;